RINIYAProject/Riniya/README.md

 Hey, there is the discord bot, this include the backend and all the bot base.

 #### How do I use it?
 Well, it's simple.
-All you need it git, a MongoDB server and Redis, and you need a SSL Certificate if you are willing to use the Backend.
+All you need is git, a MongoDB server and Redis, and you need a SSL Certificate if you are willing to use the Backend.

 ```
 git clone git@github.com/RINIYAProject/Riniya.git